Research Fellows

 Armin Langer |

-Dr. Langer is currently preparing articles for peer-reviewed journals and edited volumes on hip-hop as a political tool among immigrants and minorities in Europe.
-Secondly, he is investigating the role of race and racism in former European colonies in the Americas.
-In addition, he is preparing a monograph on the othering of religious minorities in Germany.
-Research fellows will assist Dr. Langer in tasks such as literature reviews, data collection and analysis, article drafting, and contributing to the development of the monograph, depending on their specific research focus. |
+Dr. Langer is currently preparing articles for peer-reviewed journals and edited volumes on three different topics: First, hip-hop as a political tool among immigrants and minorities in Europe, as exemplified by Dominican-Spanish artist Ari Puello.
+Second, the use of populist rhetoric in the European Parliament elections, with a focus on Austria and Hungary.
+Third, how European refugees in Trujillo’s Dominican Republic navigated the complexities of a repressive dictatorship that welcomed them for their perceived whiteness.
+Research fellows will assist Dr. Langer in tasks such as literature reviews, data collection and analysis, and writing.
+Fellows who make significant contributions to these projects will be credited as co-authors of the resulting publications. |

 |